Chart Color Schemes

 Tara features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 58.2% of all households, including 16.3% couples with children, 26.5% couples without children, and 12.8% single parent families.
-Non-family households constitute the remaining 41.8%, with lone person households at 34.8% and group households comprising 7.5%.
-The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.
+Family households comprise 58.2% of all households, including 16.3% couples with children, 26.5% couples without children, and 12.8% single parent families.
+Non-family households account for the remaining 41.8%, with lone person households at 34.8% and group households comprising 7.5%.
+The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households